actiniumio/jenkins-with-plugins/README.md

 [![CircleCI](https://circleci.com/gh/actiniumio/jenkins-with-plugins/tree/master.svg?style=svg)](https://circleci.com/gh/actiniumio/jenkins-with-plugins/tree/master)

 This image is destinated to be used by the [Allspark](https://github.com/actiniumio/allspark) project.
-The build is configured to mirror `jenkins/jenkins` debian images, so you can use any version available on the official image (as long as it is not an `alpine` version).
+The build is configured to mirror `jenkins/jenkins` and `jenkins/jnlp-slave` debian images, so you can use any version available on the official images (as long as it is not an `alpine` version).

-This image contains docker, as it is intended to be used to provision developers defined build containers.
+This `jnlp-slave` image contains docker, as it is intended to be used to provision developers defined build containers.
 The Docker socket must be mounted in the container for this feature to work.
 Keep in mind that this is unsecure, as it gives root access to anyone with